statsig-io/docs/docs/statsig-warehouse-native/getting-started.md

 ![Experiment Creation Flow](https://user-images.githubusercontent.com/102695539/237241700-c100522e-c3e7-4ba7-b065-9af370aa23eb.png)

 In the experiment config, you can configure which metrics you want to measure and manage the groups you want to analyze.
-We'll automatically detect groups and infer the experimental split, but in some cases you may need to correct the split so we can properly evaluate Sample Ratio Mismatch issues.
+We'll automatically detect groups and infer the experimental split, but in some cases you may need to correct the intended split so we can properly evaluate Sample Ratio Mismatch issues.

 ![Group Setup](https://user-images.githubusercontent.com/102695539/237241689-7838cff7-65e6-4055-9674-f8d82d0a1398.png)